SaladLab/UniGet/docs/Package.md

 Regular unity-package contains normal files and when importing it all files are extracted and imported to your project.
-But uniget-package sets flags for every files as following:
+But uniget-package sets flags for every file as following:

 - Normal: Most essential files. e.g. Sources, DLLs for running library.
 - Extra: Additional files. e.g. Sample, Documentation and so on.
 - Merged: Merged library files which this uniget-package depends on.
-  When an uniget-package with merged libary is imported, every required files are in place.
+  When an uniget-package with merged libary is imported, all required files are in place.

 ### Project file